strapi-community/strapi-provider-upload-google-cloud-storage/README.md

 };
 ```

-**Note**: If you provide a custom `metadata` function, the `cacheMaxAge` option will not be used automatically.
+**Note**: If you provide a custom `metadata` function, the `cacheMaxAge` option will be ignored.
 You'll need to handle caching in your custom metadata function if needed.

 #### `gzip`: